gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * It looks similar to the like counter service, where we can (atomic) decrement the budget based on the number of Ads being served.
 An incoming request randomly picks an Ad and decrements the budget for that Ad till it reaches 0.
-  However such a design will still run into contention when scaled.
+  However such a design will still run into contention when scaled because of the decrement operation.
 * The contention occurs when we want to decrement the budget, since we cant distribute the budget value across multiple nodes, the decrement operation still needs to happen on one node and in atomic fashion.
 * Assume there is only 1 Nike brand with a budget of 1M.
 Now when there is huge load since there is only 1 brand and the